2016–17 Iraq FA Cup: Schedule

 The rounds of the 2016–17 competition were scheduled as follows:

 First round

-40 teams from the Iraq Division One compete in this round, and 1 Division One team (Badr Al-Iraq) is automatically placed into the second round.
+40 teams from the Iraqi First Division League compete in this round, and 1 First Division League team (Badr Al-Iraq) is automatically placed into the second round.

 Second round

 18 of the 21 qualified teams from the previous round compete in this round, while 4 teams (Al-Siyaha, Al-Kadhimiya, Al-Maslaha and Al-Jinsiya) are automatically placed into the Round of 32.
 Although Al-Jinsiya were knocked out in the first round, they were chosen to replace Erbil who withdrew from the tournament.